MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

 apsimNGpy.core.base_data
 ---------------------------------------

-.. function:: apsimNGpy.core.config.get_apsim_bin_path()

-   Returns the path to the apsim bin folder from either auto-detection or from the path already supplied by the user
-    through the apsimNgp config.ini file in the user home dir_path. the location folder is called The function is silent does not raise any exception but return empty string in all cases
-    :return:

 .. function:: apsimNGpy.core.base_data.load_default_sensitivity_model(method: str, set_wd: str = None, simulations_object: bool = True)

    Load default simulation model from ``APSIM`` Example Folder.